CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 ### Overall Conduct

-It is expected that the main attitude in the class is to be encouraging and positve, towards yourslef and each other.
+It is expected that the main attitude in the class is to be encouraging and positive, towards yourself and each other.
 Since this class is mainly based on teams, it is very important that everyone respects each others contribution and provides constructive feedback when necessary.

 #### Acceptable Conduct